Using TestState API to test a state in Step Functions - Amazon Step Functions

 If you set the revealSecrets parameter to false, Step Functions omits all secrets in the HTTP request and response data.

 The following image shows a test for an HTTP Task that succeeds.
 The Inspection level for this state is set to TRACE.
-The HTTP request & response tab in the following image shows the result of the third-party API call.
+The HTTP request & response tab in the following image shows the result of the HTTPS API call.

 IAM permissions for using TestState API